Updated May 10th, 2019

 The Native American Direct Loan (sometimes abbreviated as NADL) has been around since 1992.
 It has a very clear purpose: to help Native Americans and their spouses purchase land and homes on federal trust lands.
 The VA serves as the lender.

 Native American veterans who wish to live on these lands face a very unique mortgage situation.
 This is why the VA created this loan program in the first place.
 The needs of Native veterans are just not the same as some of their fellow servicemen.

 If you are eligible, to receive a NADL, then you won’t be required to make a down payment on your new home or even pay for private mortgage insurance (PMI).
 The coverage of the VA allows you to avoid these things.
 In addition to this, the NADL also offers low closing costs and a 30-year fixed-rate mortgage.

 USDA stands for the United States Department of Agriculture.
-If you are okay with leaving life in the big city behind you and living and owning a home in a really rural area, then this USDA loan could be a great fit for your needs.
-While homes in metropolitan areas won’t be covered under USDA loans, many suburban areas will qualify!
+If you are okay with leaving life in the big city behind you and living and owning a home in a really rural area, then a USDA loan could be a great fit for your needs.
+While homes in metropolitan areas won’t be covered under USDA loans, many suburban areas qualify.